Majesty (song): Background and release

-On August 10, 2018, Minaj revealed the final tracklist for her fourth studio album, Queen, that included a song titled "Majesty" featuring Eminem and Labrinth as the track number two.
-In fact, the song marks the second time Minaj and Eminem have collaborated on a track, after "Roman's Revenge" from the former's debut studio album Pink Friday (2010).
-It premiered a few hours later as part of the album on all major music platforms.
+On August 10, 2018, Minaj revealed the final tracklist for her fourth studio album, Queen, that included a song titled "Majesty" featuring Eminem and Labrinth as track number two.
+The song marks the second time Minaj and Eminem have collaborated on a track, after "Roman's Revenge" from Minaj's debut studio album Pink Friday (2010).
+It was released a few hours later as part of the album on all major music platforms.

 To promote it, as well as the 18 other tracks from the album, Minaj first played the song live on her Beats 1 Queen Radio show with Zane Lowe, and claimed that Eminem's verse would "go down in history as one of the best verses in the history of rap."
-The song was scheduled to be sent to rhythmic contemporary radio stations on October 16 as the fourth single from the album, however, it was ultimately canceled.
+The song was planned to be sent to rhythmic contemporary radio stations on October 16 as the fourth single from the album, however, these plans were ultimately canceled.